Jan-9C/deathcounter_ocr/README.md

 3. Use maskgenerator.py and optionally maskmerger.py to generate the matching mask files for your death message and change the config file accodingly
 4. Change ocr_string in the config to match the one displayed in your death message
 5. You may have to change the "refresh_time_success" parameter in the config to a higher number, if the game displays the message for longer.
 If you don't it could lead to 2 or more detections of one death message
+6. Change the the levensthein distance in the config so that it is proportionate to your death message string (levensthein distance is the difference between two strings, if you have a long string you may have to change it to a lower value)

 ## How to adapt the counter to a different language